 Some employers think they can get away with not providing 13th-month benefits to their employees but they can’t.
-The law states that employers must grant employees with 13th-month benefits unless they are already providing them with Christmas bonuses equal to their 13th-month pays or higher.
+The law states that employers must grant employees 13th-month benefits unless they are already providing them with Christmas bonuses equal to their 13th-month pay or higher.

 Employers who fail to grant 13th-month benefits to their employees can be subjected to administrative cases.
 Employees are encouraged to file charges at the nearest DOLE office to report such employers and receive their mandatory pay.

 Can employers be exempted from paying the 13th-month?

 If an employer is eligible for an exemption, then yes, they may be exempted and not pay out 13th month pays.
 There are quite a lot of factors to consider if an employer is eligible for an exemption.
 Some of these are (1) if the worker is on commission-based, boundary, or task-based and (2) if the employer is already paying their employees 13-month pay or more in a calendar year or its equivalent.
 It has also been a talking point in the country whether to defer the 13th-month pay or not if a business is affected by a crisis.